-Garry Bell, tax director, and Chris Stuart, assurance director, look at what benefits the Islands has to offer when it comes to attracting and keeping finance professionals
+Garry Bell, tax director, looks at what benefits the Islands has to offer when it comes to attracting and keeping finance professionals

 Given that we are in the middle of exam season, what could be more appropriate than setting an exam question on a topical issue.
 Why in these times of increased taxation, regulatory and commercial pressures across the globe, is Jersey continuing to attract quality asset management business and individuals to the Island?
 Discuss (15 ½ marks).

 Could you answer this question with clients, intermediaries and media without hesitation?
 How does your answer stack up against what the ‘exam board’ (Jersey Finance!) is likely to be looking for?

 Individuals and businesses have historically been attracted to Jersey because of it’s relatively low tax environment for businesses operating here and tax neutrality for non Jersey investors.
 However, there are other strong virtues that can, and do get people interested in the island.

 When deciding upon a viable jurisdiction for setting up business, there are two interdependent strands that must be considered: 'Can I do business there?' and 'will the family settle?'